Digital Skills for Health and Care Professions (MSc, PGDip, PGCert, UniCert)

 You can apply directly to the University using the Apply Now button at the top of the page.

 The course is designed to fit in around your daily working life

-Built by industry professional this course gives ‘real world’ context to your studies
+Built by industry professionals this course gives ‘real world’ context to your studies

 Allows you to review digital and informatics not only in your area of work but also across Wales, the UK and wider.

 The Digital Skills Programme covers all topic areas around digital and health.
 This course examines topics surrounding the role technology and data plays in modern health and social care delivery.